 I just needed business to work for how I work

 Last year I discovered I’m autistic with severe PDA (Persistent Demand Avoidance), and suddenly 15 years of patterns made sense.
-Every strategy I’d been told to follow directly conflicts with how my nervous system actually works, not as a preference, but as a hard constraint.
+Every strategy I’d been told to follow directly conflicts with how my nervous system actually works.
+A hard constraint, same as running out of money or hours in the day.
 Once I understood that, the question changed from “how do I push harder?” to “what infrastructure would actually let me operate?”

 The AI COO framework came out of that question.
 I wasn’t trying to build a productivity system.
 I needed a partner that could: